 If this is your first visit to an Orthodox church there are some unique features that most people have questions about.
-The pamphlets in this bag will cover the basics of what you see going on at services and inside the church.
+This sections will cover the basics of what you see going on at services and inside the church.

 You may be here evaluating if this is the right church for you and your family.
 St. Nicholas is part of the Orthodox Church in America. www.oca.org